Nick Carter, le roi des détectives

 Nick Carter, le roi des détectives (1908) is a French silent serial film based on the popular American novels featuring master detective Nick Carter.
 It was written by Georges Hatot and directed by Victorin-Hippolyte Jasset for the Éclair company.
 It was released in six episodes, each of which told a complete story, but their release was timed at approximately fortnightly intervals to create a sense of continuity with the audience.
 The stories were set in Paris.

 Episodes

-The episodes, their release dates, and length were as follows:
+The episodes and their release dates were as follows: